 Other contributing factors are trauma, congenital defects, certain medications (especially cortisone), and certain inherent conditions of the eye such as extreme far-sightedness or the development of an advanced cataract.

-Glaucoma is a complex disease process but it is very treatable if monitored closely by one of our doctors every 4 to 6 months.
-With careful follow up, most people who are diagnosed with glaucoma will go on to have a normal life with very functional vision.
+Glaucoma is a complex disease process, but it is very treatable if monitored closely by one of our doctors every 4 to 6 months.
+With careful follow-up, most people who are diagnosed with glaucoma will go on to have a normal life with a very functional vision.

-Glaucoma symptoms can occur suddenly and may include:
+Glaucoma doctors agree that symptoms can occur suddenly and may include:

 These symptoms also can be a sign of other eye problems.

-If you have any of these symptoms, call our San Antonio office at (210) 692-8888 or contact us online to schedule a comprehensive eye exam with Dr. Baribeau, or visit the emergency room immediately so steps can be taken to prevent permanent vision loss.
+If you have any of these symptoms, call our San Antonio glaucoma specialists at ☎ (210) 806-0022 or contact us online to schedule a comprehensive eye exam with Dr. Baribeau, or visit the emergency room immediately so steps can be taken to prevent permanent vision loss.